We’ve got shoes, apparel, a water bottle and the best accessories, which should help the runner in your life make miles, log PRs and feel seen.

 Gift the blister-prone runner in your life a pair of these comfies and we bet they’ll never experience forefoot hot spots again.
 Unlike other socks, Injinji’s “toe socks” wrap each individual digit like a glove, eliminating skin-on-skin friction inside of the running shoe.
 The result: no more blisters to ruin the day. $13

 Need more inspiration?
-Check out our Best Holiday Gifts for Less Than $50, Best Holiday Gifts for Outdoorsy Kids, Best Holiday Gifts for Hikers and Campers, Best Holiday Gifts for Outdoorsy Dogs (and Their Humans) and more product roundups in our Trail Mix series.
+Check out our Best Gifts for Outdoorsy Kids, Best Gifts for Skiers, Best Gifts for Outdoorsy Dogs (and Their Humans), Best Gifts for Hikers, Best Gifts for Campers, Best Gifts for Less Than $50 and Best Gifts for Snowboarders.